GSStnb/docs/ref/fundamentals.rst

 Text input may also be required for **Tool Options** where distance, angle, etc. are needed with some of the **Drawing Tools**.

 Selecting Entities
 ~~~~~~~~~~~~~~~~~~

 Selecting entities allow them to be modified or deleted.
 Some operations can be applied to groups of selected entities and other can only be applied to one entity at a time.
 There are a variety of ways that entities can be selected:

+    - Using the mouse:

-   - Single click on an entity.
-Holding the [Shift] key while clicking will allow additional entities to be selected.
+        - [Left Button] click on one or more entities to select or deselect.
-   - Click and drag a selection box:
+        - Click [Left Button] and "Select Window" (selection box):

-      - Left to right while moving down or up to select entities enclosed within the selection window’s boundary (blue selection box).
+            - Dragging left to right while moving down or up to select entities enclosed within the selection window’s boundary (blue selection box).
-      - Right to left  while moving down or up to select entities enclosed within the window’s boundary and crossed by the selection boundary (green selection box)
+            - Dragging right to left while moving down or up to select entities enclosed within the window’s boundary and crossed by the selection boundary (green selection box)

+    - From the command line:

-   -  type “sa” at the command line to select all entities.
+        - Type “sa” at the command line to select all entities.

-Deselect selected entities by typing “tn” at the command line or pressing [Esc].
+        - Deselect selected entities by pressing [Esc] or typing “tn” at the command line.
 Note that it might be might be necessary to press [Esc] twice if a command it active.

 Also see the :ref:`Select<tool-select>` tools for additional methods to select and deselect entities.